 Work experience

-Joining drama societies at university or local amateur dramatics clubs will help hone your craft and gain exposure to industry professionals.
+The performing arts sector is competitive and so gaining work experience to build your skills and get exposure to industry professionals can help.
+This can include joining drama societies at university or local amateur dramatics clubs.
 You can also sign up to an agency for work as an extra and for small roles or adverts.

-For television or theatre roles, attend theatre and studio open days, industry insight sessions and tours where possible - these could be organised by your university or by the organisation themselves.
-Take or send your CV to relevant organisations asking for any experience they can offer - don't be picky about the opportunity, as even in basic roles you'll learn a lot, make contacts and enhance your CV.
+For television or theatre roles, attend theatre and studio open days, industry insight sessions and tours where possible.
+These could be organised by your university or by the theatres and studios themselves.
+You can also make speculative applications to local theatres or TV companies asking for any experience they can offer.
+Even if opportunities are in basic roles, you’ll still learn a lot about the industry and make important contacts.

 Find out more about work experience and internships.